knownlarp/knownlarp/README.md

-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning js and more py
-- 📫 How to reach me: Leqked#1337
+- 📫 How to reach me: Leqked#1337 on discord
 - ⚡ Fun fact: your gay